 Production shift from China to Vietnam set to increase demand for industrial parks

-The Hanoitimes - With the current minimum wage of US$132-190 per month, Vietnam has been listed in the top three ASEAN countries having the lowest labor cost.
+With the current minimum wage of US$132-190 per month, Vietnam has been listed in the top three ASEAN countries having the lowest labor cost.

 The US-China trade war and the Covid-19 pamdemic have prompted many manufacturing companies to plan to relocate their factories out of China or expand production to another country.
 Having the advantages of low labor costs, geographic location which is close to China and being signatory of many trade agreements will help Vietnam to become a potential destination, according to Viet Dragon Securities Company (VDSC).